Things to do in Brest, Belarus: A travel guide to the Hero City

 The easiest way to travel to Brest is by train.
 Due to its strategic location, you can visit Brest from several cities in Belarus and the nearby countries.

 The train journey from Minsk to Brest takes slightly more than 3 hours, and it’s enjoyable.
 If possible, travel during the day and see the beautiful Belarusian landscape unfolding outside the window.
 The countryside is gorgeous, and the trains in Belarus are very reliable.
-A one-way journey will cost you less than 10 euros/dollars, and the trains offer free wi-fi onboard.
-It’s something that you won’t find that often in European trains (at least not in economy class).
+A one-way journey will cost you less than 10 euros/dollars, and the trains offer free wi-fi on board.
+It’s something that you won’t often find in European trains (at least not in economy class).

-A short note: the railway station has a great architectural interest.
+A brief note: The railway station has great architectural interest.
 Apart from being the first station to receive electricity among all Russian Railways, it’s also impressive as a building.
 The Brest Railway Station building resembles an old medieval castle with four water towers.

 You can book your train tickets at the official website of Belarusian Railways.